Not Accepting Guests

 One Amazing Thing I’ve Done

 I trekked through the Everest region of Nepal with two of my friends in 2005.
 We walked for 8 days to reach Gokyo Ri and its view of four 8000m peaks, including Everest.
 The view of Tibet, a glacier, and two of the Gokyo lakes was permanently etched in my brain.
-I hope to go back to Nepal to visit friends and trek the Annapurna circuit.
+In 2015, we went back to Nepal to visit friends and trek the Annapurna circuit.

-That was part of a 9-month around-the-world trip that really got me hooked.
-In the past 10 years, I've been fortunate enough to visit 60 countries.
-One of those is #4 on this blog:
+That 2005 trek was part of a 9-month around-the-world trip that really got me hooked.
+I've been fortunate enough to visit 69 countries.

 Teach, Learn, Share

-For anyone interested in disaster early recovery volunteering, please check out All Hands Volunteers (formerly Hands On Disaster Response).
+For anyone interested in disaster early recovery volunteering, please check out All Hands and Hearts (formerly Hands On Disaster Response).